Meets Overview

 Swim BC Championships

-For more information about the Swim BC championships, please refer to Swim BC’s 2020-2025 Provincial Championship Competition Summary.
+For more information about the Swim BC championships, please refer to Swim BC’s website.

 Dates Age Groups Qualifying Standards